lavanyasatpute/Yatra-Suraksha/README.md

 # Accident_Data_Analysis_Project
-This is hackathon problem solution karnataka government
+This is a hackathon problem solution Karnataka government